astronomer/airflow-guides/guides/kubepod-operator.md

 kubectl create serviceaccount <service account name> -n <your namespace name>
 ```

-### Step 4 Adjust Airflow configuration files
+### Step 4: Adjust the Airflow configuration files

 This step will differ depending on the Airflow setup.
-When running Airflow locally it is just necessary to make sure `awscli`, `apache-airflow-providers-cncf-kubernetes`,
+When running Airflow locally, it is necessary to make sure `awscli`, `apache-airflow-providers-cncf-kubernetes`,
 and `apache-airflow-providers-amazon` are installed correctly on the local machine.

-For dockerized settings add the following line to your Dockerfile to copy your aws credentials from `/include` (or any other location) into the container:
+If you are running Airflow with Docker, add the following line to your Dockerfile to copy your aws credentials from `/include` (or any other location) into the container:

 ```dockerfile
 COPY --chown=astro:astro include/.aws /home/astro/.aws
 ```

-To be able to correctly authenticate yourself to the remote cluster it is also important to add the AWS command line tool (`awscli`) to your `packages.txt`, and the necessary provider packages to `requirements.txt` (these will differ depending on what cloud you are connecting to):
+To be able to correctly authenticate yourself to the remote cluster it is also important to add the AWS command line tool (`awscli`) to your `packages.txt`, and the necessary provider packages to `requirements.txt` (the provider packages will differ depending on what cloud you are connecting to):

 ```text
 awscli